 Does the tour run in the rain?

-Yes, we do operate in the rain and many of our guests enjoy the rejuvenating experience.
+Yes, we do operate in light rain and many of our guests enjoy the rejuvenating experience.
 Not only do you end up picking up some additional speed in the rain, but the forest around you also comes alive!
-However, we will cancel tours in the event of severe weather such as lightning or high sustained winds.
-Remember to dress appropriately for all weather types.
+However, we will cancel tours in the event of severe weather such as heavy rain, lightning or high sustained winds.

 Can I bring a camera?